he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Moth's Supper.md

 You sigh, and your breath transforms into delicate, black-winged butterflies and huge death's-head hawkmoths.
 They flutter about you briefly, and then range forth in search of sustenance— fresh-spilled blood, by preference, but rotting corpses, flowering plants, or even left-behind food will do in a pinch.
 They then return, perching on your hair or shoulders and whispering their secrets into your ears.
 This has three effects.

 * You heal 2d4 Hit Points every 10 minutes.
-* The first time during the duration when someone successfully [[Treat Wounds]], you regain an additional 4d4 Hit Points.
+* The first time during the duration when someone successfully [[DATABASE/action/Treat Wounds|Treats your Wounds]], you regain an additional 4d4 Hit Points.
 * You gain an imprecise sense out to 30 feet that senses only freshly spilled blood and rotten flesh.

 ---